alkoclick/alkoclick.github.io/Blog.md

 Some links don't work.
 This is because they lead to private files in my knowledge base, which are not part of the public blog.

-You may also want to check out [List of Cool Kid Club Articles](https://alkoclick.space/List%20of%20Cool%20Kid%20Club%20Articles.md)
+You may also want to check out the [Archive of Cool Kid Club Articles](https://www.alkoclick.space/list-of-cool-kid-club-articles).

 ## Technical details